 I think these are the most vital prop you can add to your home practice, outside of a yoga mat.
 Whether you are inflexible, hypermobile, tall, short – blocks make yoga much more accessible.
 The cork ones are fun but can be a little too firm for what I like to use blocks for so I recommend the foam ones like these ones from Gaiam.
 These are what I use in my personal practice.

 Everyone has a different type of mat they like.
 I like to have a versatile mat that can be used on many surfaces (hard floors or carpet) so I usually choose a denser material.
-Some hot yogi fans like the mats where the towel is included but I prefer to just at a yoga towel on top when I practice in a heated space.
 I have a manduka knock-off I picked up from a TJ Maxx a while back.
-Not sure of the brand but I’ve included the brand its similar to below.
+Not sure of the brand so I’ve included the Manduka one it imitates below.

 Missing those in person adjustments at the studio?
 Try adding Sandbags to your practice.
-The steady weight can be a great way to simulate adjustments in things like child pose and can bring a cool body effect to your savasana.
-Grounding & then weightless..
+The steady weight can be a great way to simulate adjustments in things like child pose and can bring a cool effect to your savasana.

 Blankets are one of my favorite yoga props!
 Great prop if you have bad knees (or just want to keep from having them in the future), low back pain or want to have a more restorative practice.
 Here I have a link for mexican blankets which are the most common in yoga studios but any sturdy blanket will do.
 Stay away from slippery fabrics, like silk.